flipt-io/validate-action/README.md

 # Flipt Validate Action (Deprecated)

 > [!NOTE]
 > This action is deprecated and will not be maintained going forward.
-Please use the [Flipt Setup Action](https://github.com/marketplace/actions/flipt-setup-action) instead which can be used to validate your feature flag files as perform any other operations provided by the [Flipt CLI](https://www.flipt.io/docs/cli/overview).
+Please use the [Flipt Setup Action](https://github.com/marketplace/actions/flipt-setup-action) instead which can be used to validate your feature flag files as well as perform any other operations provided by the [Flipt CLI](https://www.flipt.io/docs/cli/overview).

 ![GitHub Release](https://img.shields.io/github/v/release/flipt-io/validate-action)